 This means that harmful contaminants that have fallen to the floor can reenter the air if they are stirred up.

 A nice positive, however, is that these are usually the cheapest air purifiers you can buy.

-You can find out what the best ionic air cleaner here.
+You can find out what is the best ionic air purifier here.

 Optional Air Cleaning Features to Look for: